Skip navigation

 Key features of the course

-• Study abroad year at a partner institution in Europe, North America, Australia, or Asia
+• Take your learning global with a study abroad year - Spend time at a partner institution in Europe, North America, Australia or Asia, building international experience and broadening your perspective.

 Modules